davidpallmann/hashnode-backups/cligln60d00000alihp2yaaew.md

 ## Step 3.
 Write the s3dir program aided by CodeWhisperer

 Now we'll write an S3 directory program, aided by CodeWhisperer.
+Our initial program will list the S3 buckets in your AWS account.

 1. In VS Code, select **File &gt; Open Folder** from the menu and open the **s3dir** folder.